gjbauer/senior-project-riscv-cold-boot/README.md

         1. Learn how to read from physical memory addresses in UEFI.
 (This often involves understanding that the OS may not have overwritten the identity mapping present at boot).
         2. Write a function that, given a starting physical address and a length, reads the memory content.
         3. Modify my application to dump the entire "Conventional Memory" region to a file on the virtual disk.
+        4. Create a simple C program to run on the target operating system which loads a string into RAM (e.g. The quick brown fox jumps over the lazy dog.)
+And search in a manner similar to the command `strings` to find such ASCII strings in memory and print them to the console.
     *   **Deliverable:** An application that can create a binary file containing a dump of system RAM.

 *   **Week 9: microSD Card Storage Protocol**